isaammelo/Fraud-Detection-Capstone-Project/README.md

 # Fraud-Detection-Project-Using-Machine-Learning
 Machine learning project for detecting fraudulent online transactions using the IEEE-CIS Fraud Detection dataset.
+Isaam Melo
 ---

 ## 1. Business Problem / Motivation

-Credit card fraud is a serious problem in the financial industry.
-Large numbers of fraudulent transactions lead to financial loss and can reduce customer trust.
-At the same time, flagging normal transactions as fraud can frustrate users and hurt the overall experience.
+Credit card fraud is a major issue in the financial industry, leading to significant financial losses and reduced customer trust.
+Failing to detect fraudulent transactions can result in direct monetary loss, while incorrectly flagging legitimate transactions can negatively impact user experience.

-This project focuses on building a machine learning model that can classify transactions as fraud or non-fraud using both transaction and identity data.
+This project focuses on a binary classification problem: given a financial transaction and its associated identity information, predict whether the transaction is fraudulent or not.

+The challenge is not only to build an accurate model, but also to balance detecting fraud (high recall) while limiting false alarms, which is important for real-world applications.

 ---

 ## 2. Project Overview

+**Goal:**
+Predict whether a financial transaction is fraudulent (binary classification).

+**Approach:**
-This project uses the IEEE-CIS Fraud Detection dataset to build a full machine learning pipeline.
-The process includes data cleaning, exploratory data analysis, preprocessing, model training, and evaluation.
+This project follows a full machine learning pipeline, including data cleaning, exploratory data analysis, preprocessing, model training, and evaluation.
+Multiple models were tested, along with imbalance handling techniques to improve fraud detection.

-Several models were tested, including Logistic Regression, Decision Tree, Random Forest, and XGBoost.
-Imbalance handling techniques such as Random Oversampling, SMOTE, and ADASYN were also applied.
+**Models Used:**
+- Logistic Regression (baseline)
+- Decision Tree
+- Random Forest
+- XGBoost

+**Key Techniques:**
+- Random Oversampling
+- SMOTE
+- ADASYN
+- Feature importance analysis
+- SHAP for model interpretation

+**Best Model:**
-XGBoost performed the best based on ROC-AUC and showed a strong balance between precision and recall.
+XGBoost achieved the best performance based on ROC-AUC and provided a strong balance between precision and recall.

 ---